 The Lieutenant Anthony John Turtora Memorial Scholarship: Established in memory of Lieutenant Anthony John Turtora, USMC, D.F.C., class of 1940, lightweight varsity crew stroke, by the Albert M. and Lyda M. Green Foundation and his classmates to honor his patriotism, loyalty and self-sacrifice.
 The scholarship is intended for students who demonstrate qualities of patriotism, leadership and academic ability.
 Preference will be given to students who have had past, or have present, honorable service with the U.S. military, including participation in an R.O.T.C. program.
 Past or present membership on the crew team is a preferential, but not a mandatory criterion.
 Lieutenant Turtora was killed in action in the Guadalcanal area on October 15, 1942 and was awarded posthumously the Distinguished Flying Cross for heroism and extraordinary achievement.

 The Charles J. Wanzel III, USAF Scholarship: Established in 1992 by Charles J. Wanzel, Class of 1934, and Julia K. Wanzel in memory of their son, Captain Charles J. Wanzel III, USAF.
-Awarded to an entering freshman who is a U.S. citizen and the child of a member of the U.S. Armed Forces who was killed in action during military conflict or in the line of duty.
+Awarded to an entering freshman who is a U.S. citizen and the child of a member of the U.S. Armed Forces who was killed in action during military conflict or in the line of duty, or to a U.S. Veteran.
 This four-year scholarship is available to students majoring in engineering, the physical sciences or mathematics.

 Special Awards